The Center for Epidemiologic Studies Depression Scale

 Center for Epidemiologic Studies Depression scale

-The Center for Epidemiologic Studies Depression scale assesses depressive symptoms severity in individuals, primarily used to screen for depression in research and clinical settings.
+The Center for Epidemiologic Studies Depression scale (CES-D) is a short self-report tool used to measure depressive symptoms in the general population.
+With 20 items assessing feelings over the past week, it's a reliable way to screen for depression in research and clinical settings.

 Category